-Legend has it that this butter and brown sugar-filled treat was invented in-state back in the 1800s, and while it was probably actually birthed in Louisiana instead, there's no denying Alabamians' love for baking pies laden with the nuts that're grown in the South of the state.
+Legend has it that this butter- and brown sugar-filled treat was invented in-state back in the 1800s, and while it was probably actually birthed in Louisiana instead, there's no denying Alabamians' love for baking pies laden with the nuts that are grown in the South of the state.

 King crab legs

-If your dad spent hours upon hours watching Deadliest Catch, chances are you know allllll about Alaska's king crab fishing industry.
-And given how hard the dudes on that show work to get these things, they must taste all the better when it's finally time to sit down with their families.
+If your dad spent hours upon hours watching Deadliest Catch, chances are you know allllll about Alaska's king crab-fishing industry.
+And given how hard the dudes on that show work to get these things, they must taste all the better when it's finally time for them to sit down with their families.